aristanetworks/avd/ansible_collections/arista/avd/docs/semantic-versioning.md

 !!! warning

-    - No internal/undocumented functions are covered by SemVer.
-Changes can occur in any release a be undocumented.
+    - No internal/undocumented functions are covered by SemVer, changes may also not be documented in release notes.

 ### Function: validate_inputs()